 As a Co-operative Trust, we have adopted the values and principles of the Co-operative movement.
 Co-operatives are based on the values of self-help, self-responsibility, democracy, equality, equity and solidarity.
 In the tradition of their founders, co-operative members believe in the ethical values of honesty, openness, social responsibility, and caring for others.

 - to ensure consistently high expectations across all of our Trust schools among pupils, parents, carers and staff.

 - to enable all pupils to access high quality teaching and learning experiences by sharing 'best practice', resources and staff within the partnership, and developing creative and transformational approaches to help us to raise standards consistently across our trust

 - to work more effectively with parents, carers and the wider community to promote lifelong learning health and wellbeing, develop a more aspirational culture, and develop a more integrated approach with other partners working with children and communities, such as health, social care, sport and leisure.

 - To work with external partners to help us be even more imaginative and creative in providing opportunities for family and community learning and wider cultural experiences.
 We also work with the private sector and other employers and include our business partners in the ethos of the Trust.

 Click here to read the Annual Report To The Board Of Trustees 2012/13

 Lane End Primary School:

 Due to a rise in the school age population over the next few years a number of new schools are being built across Leeds.
-Lane End Primary is one of these, and the new building will open in September 2015, as a Foundation School and the newest member of The Learning Trust (South Leeds).
+Lane End Primary is one of these, and the new building opened in September 2015, as a Foundation School and the newest member of The Learning Trust (South Leeds).